lujonathanh/PeakSeeker/README.md

 	- Use RepeatSearch so you don't have to fit all of them at the same time.
 This subtracts the found envelopes and repeat searching.

 ### DISPLAYS AND SAVING SUBTRACTED SPECTRUM, MASS INFORMATION
+- __DISPLAYS:__
+  - Displays can be zoomed in (magnifying glass image) and out.
+  - The window can be shifted (the cross with arrows image).
+  - The pictures can be saved in one of several formats (save file image).
+  - You can go back to the original display. (home image)
   - See matplotlib for ways to manipulate displays.

 - __SaveSubtract__ saves the subtracted spectrum as a text file in the same directory as the original spectrum, with the same header.